ZijiaZhang/CPSC340Assignments/README.md

 But $p(x_i|y_i=\text{spam})$ is hard to compute, so we assume that each word is independent.
 That is
 <p style="text-align: center;"> $p(x_i|y_i=\text{spam}) = \prod_{j=0}^d p(x_i^j|y)$</p>

+- Laplace Smoothing
+Fix the problem that if you have no training example with that feature value, will result in a 0 probablility.
+<p style="text-align: center;">$\frac{\text{\#Spam message with w}+1}{\#Spam messages +2}$</p>

+### KNN
+For a new example x, predict it with the same value as the training example that is nearest to it.

+- Model gets more complicated as ‘k’ decreases.
+- Model gets more complicated as ‘n’ increases.

+#### K on fundamental trade-off
+As ‘k’ grows, training error increase and approximation error decreases.

+#### Charasteristics
+- No training phase
+- Predictions are expensive: O(nd) for one example.
+- Storage is expensive: Store all training data.

+#### Problems
+- Features have very different scales
+- Need exponentially more points to ‘fill’ a high-dimensional volume.
+### Parametric vs. Non-Parametric Models
+- **Parametric**
+Have fixed number of parameters: trained “model” size is O(1) in terms ‘n’.
+- **Non-Parametric**
+Number of parameters grows with ‘n’: size of “model” depends on ‘n’